Nuclear Security Menu

 Tyndale recommends removing clothing from service if:

 Tyndale does not recommend applying insect repellent with DEET to FR under any circumstances.
-In lab testing, insect repellent with DEET (Di-Ethyl, Ethyl Toluene) was applied to an FR shirt per insect repellent label directions.
+In lab testing, insect repellent with DEET (N,N-diethyl-meta-toluamide) was applied to an FR shirt per insect repellent label directions.
 The result indicates that a shirt treated with DEET or insect repellent with DEET propagates the flame after an arc and can contribute to body burn in the event of electric arc.
 Insect repellent products with DEET as an active ingredient should not be used on flame resistant products.

 For garments that have been improperly sprayed with DEET or insect repellent with DEET, the DEET can be removed by following the manufacturer’s home laundering instructions.
 The DEET on the surface of the fabric masks the flame resistant properties of the fabric.
-When applying insect repellents to garments, a waterborne Permethrin based insect repellent has been shown in testing to not have an adverse affect on flame resistance.
+When applying insect repellents to garments, a waterborne Permethrin based insect repellent has been shown in testing to not have an adverse effect on flame resistance.